Nikhilraj081/food-delivery-microservices/README.md

 ## Api test

 #### Postman collection test:
-To test with postman collection go to postman folder and import collection and environment in postman workspace.
+To test with postman collection go to postman folder and import collection and environment in your postman workspace.

 ```bash
  collction file location: food-delivery-microservices/postman/Collection/